open-policy-agent/opa/docs/projects/regal/custom-rules/roast.md

 # Roast (Regal's Optimized AST)

-Roast is an optimized JSON format for [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) ASTs, as well as common utilities for working with the both the Roast format and OPA's AST APIs.
+Roast is an optimized JSON format for [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) ASTs, as well as common utilities for working with both the Roast format and OPA's AST APIs.

-Roast is used by [Regal](https://openpolicyagent.org/projects/regal), where the JSON representation of Rego's AST is used input for static analysis [performed by Rego itself](https://www.styra.com/blog/linting-rego-with-rego/) to determine whether policies conform to Regal's linter rules.
+Roast is used by [Regal](https://www.openpolicyagent.org/projects/regal), where the JSON representation of Rego's AST is used input for static analysis [performed by Rego itself](https://www.styra.com/blog/linting-rego-with-rego/) to determine whether policies conform to Regal's linter rules.